Monday, November 3, 2025

 Week four: rebalance and embed positive changes

 Use a short pulse of energy and workload.
 Adjust caseloads and meeting times.
-Keep the deep work windows and decompressions that made the biggest difference.
+Keep the deep work focus windows and decompressions that made the biggest difference.

 🎉 Celebrate the team’s wins by displaying them alongside caseload metrics.
 Provide a visual reminder to the team and wider company that the work they are doing is important.
 Keeping customers and regulators happy is meaningful!